Skip to content

 When you deploy with Varity, credentials are handled automatically at every stage:

-2. Production — When you run varitykit app deploy, the CLI fetches production credentials from Varity’s credential proxy and injects them into your build.
+2. Production: When you run varitykit app deploy, the CLI fetches production credentials from Varity’s credential proxy and injects them into your deployed app’s environment.

-3. Runtime — Your deployed app uses managed credentials.
+3. Runtime: Your deployed app reads its credentials from injected environment variables.
 Users never see API keys or configuration prompts.

 |